 This Ordinance shall be in full force and effect from and after its passage and adoption, and approval by the Mayor.
 The said rates and charges shall be applied with the first full billing cycle thereafter.

-Adopted this _______ day of ___________________, 2017.
+Adopted this 20th day of November, 2017.

 COMMON COUNCIL OF THE CITY OF WOODBURN, INDIANA